 If the presence of the animal was not mentionned on beforehand, the price payable at the airport is increased by an administrative cost of € 7,50 (+/- 84 MAD) per animal and per leg. (*)

 A guide dog is always allowed to travel in the passenger compartment, regardless of the weight (with the necessary equipment.
 But not possible on flights from/to Cabo Verde Islands).
 However, it must be kept on a leash.

 - The rules below only concern flights operated by TUI Airlines Belgium NV or partner airline Freebird (destination Turkey).
 As no appropriate cargo hold for pets is available on the aeroplanes of partner airline Freebird, only small dogs and cats can be transported in the passenger cabin.

 For other partner airlines the ‘Special requests’ have to be confirmed.
 Payment is due at the airport.

-If the presence of the animal was not mentionned on beforehand, the price payable at the airport is increased by an administrative cost of € 7,50 (+/- 84 MAD) per animal and per leg.
+If the presence of the animal was not mentioned on beforehand, the price payable at the airport is increased by an administrative cost of € 7,50 (+/- 84 MAD) per animal and per leg.

 The animals may be transported in the passenger compartment provided that: